david-flanders-tuke/PhD/README.md

 ## Invitation to experiment
 We would humbly invite field experiment facilitators, esp University administrators:
  - [x] librarians and other University administrative centres responsible for calculating research value;
- - [x] PhD students and local labs wanting an insight into research group collaboration; and
+ - [x] postgraduate students and local labs wanting an insight into research group collaboration; and
  - [x] research funding councils and other research grant funding bodies who would like to evaluate how best to enable optimal use of reserch funding grants.

 ### On this page: what you'll need to run the field experiment